The Cheapest Samsung Galaxy Z Flip 5 and Fold 5 Plans in Australia

-During its Galaxy Unpacked event last month, Samsung announced the latest iterations of its foldable smartphone range, the Galaxy Z Flip 5 and Fold 5.
-Both handsets have received a few upgrades, which include redesigned hinges, a thinner design and a Snapdragon 8 Gen 2 processor.
-If you want to know more, you can check out Gizmodo Australia’s hands-on look at the Flip 5 here and Fold 5 here.
+Last week, Samsung launched the latest iterations of its foldable smartphone range, the Galaxy Z Flip 5 and Fold 5.
+Announced during Samsung’s Galaxy Unpacked event last month, both handsets have received a few upgrades, which include redesigned hinges, a thinner design and a Snapdragon 8 Gen 2 processor.
+If you want to know more, you can check out Gizmodo Australia’s reviews for the Flip 5 here and Fold 5 here, along with a comparison between the two handsets.

-Alongside these new handsets, Samsung also announced the Watch 6 and Watch 6 Classic, and the Galaxy Tab S9, S9+, and S9 Ultra.

-If you’re looking to upgrade to the Flip 5 or Fold 5, here are the cheapest preorder plans from Telstra, Vodafone and Optus.
+If you’re looking to upgrade to the Flip 5 or Fold 5, here are the cheapest plans from Telstra, Vodafone and Optus – all of which are running bonus offers.

 Table of contents

-The Big Three telcos – Optus, Vodafone and Telstra – are all running preorder offers for the Galaxy Z Flip 5 and Fold 5.
-Here’s what each provider is offering:
+The Big Three telcos – Optus, Vodafone and Telstra – are all running bonus offers for the Galaxy Z Flip 5 and Fold 5.
+Here’s what each provider is offering, all of which are different from their previous preorder bonuses:

-- Optus: Get a free storage upgrade for each handset (get the 512GB model for the price of the 256GB model; get the 1TB model for the price of the 512GB model).
-You’ll also get a free pair of Galaxy Buds2 Pro and a Galaxy Watch5 Pro (45mm)
+- Optus: Get a free Galaxy Watch 6 (40mm) when you remain connected to a Watch plan for 24 or 36 months.

 The best Samsung Galaxy Flip 5 deals in Australia